dtinit/data-transfer-project/index.md

 <div class="mustache">
 </div>

 DTP is still in very active development.
 While we have code that works for a variety of use cases we are continually making improvements that might cause things to break occasionally.
 So as you are trying things please use it with caution and expect some hiccups.
-Both our bug list, as well as documentation in each provider’s directory as good places to look for known issues, or report problems you encounter.
+Both our bug list, as well as documentation in each provider’s directory are good places to look for known issues, or report problems you encounter.
 </div>

 <div class="section-image-container"><img class="section-image" src="./images/AI_Blue_User data.png"></div>